Nourish Shake

 The same applies to other legumes, such as soybeans, chickpeas, and peanuts.
 Plus, beans and legumes tend to have a low-glycemic index (low GI), meaning the body digests them more slowly [16].

-This can keep you full for longer, and keep blood sugar spikes at bay.
+This can keep you full for longer and keep blood sugar spikes at bay.
 All in all, beans and legumes form an important part of a balanced diet for weight loss.

 It might be one of the more polarising entries on this list when it comes to taste.
-However, seaweed is a high-achiever when it comes to metabolic health.
-It's an excellent source of iodine, which is essential for the functioning of a healthy metabolism [18].
+However, seaweed is a high achiever when it comes to metabolic health.

 The nutrient-rich food is also high in the minerals thiamine (B1), riboflavin (B2), niacin (B3) and pantothenic acid (B5), which are important for processing carbohydrates [18].
 If you can't stomach the idea of eating it raw, consider dried seafood snacks.